Trung0246/ComfyUI-0246/README.md

 - `Highway`: yet another implementation but overkill version of pipe and reroute.
 - `Junction`: over-the-head data packing and unpacking sequentially.
 - `JunctionBatch`: if `Junction` and ComfyUI batching have a kid.
+- `Loop`: very hacky recursive repetiion by messing with ComfyUI internals.
+- `Beautify`: the beautification of data for easy troubleshooting.

 ---